slurmulon/bach/docs/guide.md

  - Lists are defined using a starting `[` character and an ending `]` character. `[` says "here is the beginning of the list" and `]` says "here is the end of the list".
  - Each beat in a list can be separated with a `,` character, but they are not required.
  - You can use as much "whitespace" (i.e. space and enter characters) around the list and its beats as you like, to make things easy to read.
+This is what we mean by "formatting".

 Unlike other music notations, you don't have to explicitly concern yourself measures or bars, but you can if you prefer.